nathanshelly/.files/README.md

 These dotfiles use 24 bit (true) color.
 For best results use a terminal emulator that supports this feature (the default macOS emulator, `Terminal`, does **not**).
 Here are a few possibilities: [`Alacritty`](https://github.com/alacritty/alacritty), [`kitty`](https://sw.kovidgoyal.net/kitty/), [`iTerm2` (macOS-specific)](https://iterm2.com/).

-The below commands will run the [`infra/setup/setup_dotfiles`](./infra/setup/setup_dotfiles) setup script.

-This script will walk through installing various shell utilities, symlinking various files to their appropriate locations, etc. See [`infra/setup`](./infra/setup/) folder for documentation on the setup process.
+The below commands will run the [`infra/setup/setup_dotfiles`](./infra/setup/setup_dotfiles) which will walk through installing shell utilities, symlinking files to their appropriate locations, etc. See the [`infra/setup`](./infra/setup/) folder for documentation on the setup process.

 ```bash
 cd $HOME # to clone dotfiles to `$HOME/.files`